rsfetch/rsfetch/README.md

 # fetch
 My info fetch program, written in Rust.

-Minimalistic (for the most part).
+### Help Wanted

+1. I just found out that there is already a tool called "fetch" on BSD.
+So to avoid confusion, the name will be changed.
+To those of you reading this, what do you think about one of these names? "vfetch", "rsfetch", "fetch-rs", or "fetcher"?
+If none of those names sound good, reply with a name of your own you think would sound good.

+2. I've been made aware of various ways to make my code better (thanks to various Reddit users).
+If possible, I would love some help in implementing them.
+Some of the things that were suggested were a bit confusing to be honest, but that might be because I've just started Rust with this project.

+### Things to Know

+1. The packages section only works for Arch (or Arch-based) distros as it uses `pacman`.

+2. I will attempt to add support for the set terminal font, but it looks like a lot of confusing work to get done.

-WARNING: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
+**WARNING**: I've updated a lot of things in this, so things are GUARANTEED to be broken for other people.
 Please report bugs you find.

-Note: The packages section only works for Arch (or Arch-based) distros as it uses `pacman`.

-Note 2: I will attempt to add support for the set terminal font, but it looks like a lot of confusing work to get done.

 ### Requirements
 `mpd + mpc` for the music info.
 Completely optional, as music info is turned off by default.